thomas-lowry/figma-plugin-ds/README.md

 # Figma Plugin DS
-A small lightweight design system for use in [Figma Plugins](https://www.figma.com/plugin-docs/)
+A small lightweight design system for use in [Figma Plugins](https://www.figma.com/plugin-docs/).
+Built with html, css, and js without any dependencies or frameworks.
+My goal is to make it easier for someome to build their first Figma plugin with familiar languages.

 ## To use:
 Include the contents of `figma-plugin-ds.min.css` inline within the `<style>` tag in `ui.html` of your plugin